1) General regulations

 1) The instrument for the race

 Constructed by ScientaOmicron for the Pico-Lab at CEMES-CNRS Toulouse, this unique LT-Nanoprobe instrument consists exactly of four LT-UHV STM microscopes where all the 4 scanning tunneling metallic tips can image in parallel the same metallic surface at low temperature (LT) that is about -270 ° C and in ultra-high vacuum (UHV) conditions.
-Today (October 2015) and after one year of installation and tuning, this instrument is able to deliver atomic scale images with a 2 picometers resolution.
+After one year of installation and tuning in 2015, this instrument is able to deliver atomic scale images with a 2 picometers resolution, manipulating a single atom or a single molecule one at a time and in parralel on the 4 tips independantly.

 - Cette photo présente la tête du LT-UHV 4 STM fonctionnant à Pico-Lab CEMES CNRS et où se déroulera la internationale course molécule voiture.
 La surface d’or est positionnée au centre de cette tête entre les 4 scanners qui sont clairement visibles sur la photo (Pour plus de détails sur cette machine, voir ScientaOmicron).